Marriage Advice To Cherish, To File Away, And To Ignore

-This can be necessary, though, in some cases, it depends on how close your betrothed is with their family and how their family operates.
+This can be necessary, though, in some cases, it depends on how close your partner is with their family and how their family operates.
 Some families are very private, and you may find that your problems and their problems remain quite separate.
-In some cases, your betrothed may not be very close to the family, or they may not have much family.
+In some cases, your partner may not be very close to the family, or they may not have much family.

 Marriage Advice To Ignore

 Sometimes you'll hear marriage "advice" that isn't meant to help you so much as defend or vindicate someone who has had a bad experience of marriage.
 This is generally advised that you don't need to carry with you.
 After all, you have enough to worry about.